sco3/custom-certs/README.md

     J --> K[127.0.0.1:8443 FastAPI server]
 ```

-This illustrates the key point:
+This shows the important point:

 - the same top-level client is used for both requests
 - different SSL contexts work because the client routes by mount